tsaad-dev/te/drafts/te-types-update/draft-busi-teas-te-types-update.md

 After the pubblication of {{!RFC8776}}, the need to add a new typedef and a new grouping to ietf-te-types YANG module has arisen.

 These definitions have been developed in {{?I-D.ietf-teas-yang-te}} and {{?I-D.ietf-teas-yang-l3-te-topo}} and are quite mature: {{?I-D.ietf-teas-yang-te}} in particular is ready from WG Last Call.

 However, these defintions have broader applicability than the I-D where they have originated, so it makes sense to move them within the ietf-te-types YANG module.

+## Options considered

 The concern is how to be able to update the ietf-te-types YANG module published in {{!RFC8776}} without delaying too much the progress of the mature WG documents.